Black cheeked Mountain Tanager

 ITINERARY

-Day 9: Birding in the lower part of Santa Marta and transfer to Valledupar. / Night at a hotel in Valledupar.
+Day 9: Birding in the lower parts of the Sierra Nevada de Santa Marta, followed by a transfer to Valledupar.
+Overnight at a hotel in Valledupar.

 KEY SPECIES

-Santa Marta Foliage-gleaner, Santa Marta Tapaculo, Santa Marta Antbird, Santa Marta Wood-Wren, Santa Marta Brush-Finch, Santa Marta Parakeet, Santa Marta Screech-Owl, Santa Marta Antpitta, Santa Marta Warbler, Santa Marta (Black-cheeked) Mountain-Tanager, Santa Marta Blossomcrown, Santa Marta Woodstar, Santa Marta Sabrewing,
+Endemic species: Santa Marta Foliage-gleaner, Santa Marta Tapaculo, Santa Marta Antbird, Santa Marta Wren, Santa Marta Brushfinch, Santa Marta Bush-Tyrant, Santa Marta Parakeet, Santa Marta Screech-Owl, Santa Marta Antpitta, Santa Marta Warbler, Santa Marta (Black-cheeked) Mountain-Tanager, Santa Marta Blossomcrown, Santa Marta Woodstar, Santa Marta Sabrewing, Rusty-headed Spinetail, Streak-capped Spinetail, Brown-rumped Tapaculo, Sierra Nevada Brushfinch, Sierra Nevada Antpitta, White-tailed Starfrontlet, Yellow-crowned Whitestar, Black-backed Thornbill.

 TOUR DETAILS

-Altitude: 0 – 3600 meters above sea level.
+Altitude: 0 – 3,600 meters / 0 – 11,811 feet above sea level

 Possible extensions:

-– Llanos of Colombia.
+– Llanos of Colombia

-– Birding around Bogotá.
+– Birding around Bogotá

 For the detailed itinerary, prices, or if you have questions, please get in touch with us.